d3/d3-array/README.md

 ## Changes from D3 3.x:

+* Array accessor functions now take the array as the third argument, rather than setting it as the `this` context.
 * The [range](#range) method now returns the empty array for infinite ranges, rather than throwing an error.
 * The [nest.map](#nest_map) method now always returns a [map](#map); use [nest.object](#nest_object) to return a plain object instead.